BASEBALL CARDS PRINTED

 It was during the 1930s and 1940s that printed baseball cards truly started catching on as valued collectibles.
 Production quality improved alongside cheaper printing techniques developed between World War I and World War II.
 Memorably, the 1933 Goudey Baseball Gum and the 1934-37 Play Ball sets featured colorful portraits of major league stars on thicker cardboard stock.
 Stars of the era like Babe Ruth, Lou Gehrig, and Ted Williams gained wider exposure and allure through these sets.
 Meanwhile, production volumes soared to meet burgeoning demand.

-Read also: BASEBALL CARDS IN STORE NEAR ME
+Read also: MOST VALUABLE 1952 TOPPS BASEBALL CARDS

 The post-WWII era was a golden age for printed baseball cards.
 In 1948, Bowman Gum released the highly popular and expansive set that is considered one of the finest in the modern era.
 Their cards utilized vivid color portraits and statistical information on the back.
 Topps Chewing Gum also entered the market in 1951 and acquired exclusive rights to baseball players’ likenesses for their iconic sets that ran continuously until 1981 when a players’ strike impacted the baseball card industry.